 - Stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 The Fund's target index tracks a subset of the U.S. stock market, which could cause the Fund to perform differently from the overall stock market.
-In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Asset concentration risk, which is the chance that, because the Fund tends to invest a high percentage of assets in its ten largest holdings, the Fund's performance may be hurt disproportionately by the poor performance of relatively few stocks. - Investment style risk, which is the chance that returns from large-capitalization stocks in which the Fund invests will trail returns from the overall stock market.
-Large-cap stocks tend to go through cycles of doing better or worse than other segments of the stock market or the stock market in general.
-These periods have, in the past, lasted for as long as several years.
+In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Investment style risk, which is the chance that returns from the large-capitalization value stocks in which the Fund invests will trail returns from the overall stock market.
+Large-cap value stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+These periods have, in the past, lasted for as long as several years. - Index replicating risk, which is the chance that the Fund may be prevented from holding one or more securities in the same proportion as in its target index.